Denny-Lin/DDK_file_system/README.md

 ## "I will not use this eazy way!!!!"

 ## We will use initial_data() to avoid the problem of address.
-* we want to build a real file system, we should have address.
+* Since we want to build a real file system, we should have address.
 * ...